Depression and Substance Abuse Comorbidity

 - Contingency management (CM) gives vouchers or rewards to people who practice healthy behaviors.

-Effective medications exist for treating opioid, alcohol, and nicotine addiction and for alleviating the symptoms of many other mental disorders, yet most have not been well studied in comorbid populations.
+Effective medications exist to treat opioid, alcohol, and nicotine addiction and alleviate the symptoms of many other mental disorders, yet most have not been well studied in comorbid populations.
 Some medications may benefit multiple problems.
 For example, bupropion is approved for treating both depression (Wellbutrin®) and nicotine dependence (Zyban).
 More research is needed, however, to better understand how these medications work, particularly when combined in patients with comorbidities.

 Co-occurring Disorders Treatment

 There is a strong link between depression and substance abuse comorbidity.
 Individuals who struggle with mood disorders like depression and anxiety are more susceptible to developing an addiction to drugs or alcohol, often to self-medicate symptoms of their underlying mental health condition.
 These co-occurring disorders can make each other worse without proper dual diagnostic treatment.